QtPunk23/QtPunk23/README.md

 ### Hi there 👋
+###⚡ Fun fact: I'm taking a bachelor course in VSU

 <!--
 **QtPunk23/QtPunk23** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.